bealearts/widgetize/README.md

 #### `widgetize(tagName, constructor [, template] [, options])`

-Create a Custom Element widget and registers it with the browser.
+Creates a widget and registers it with the browser.

 **_tagName_** ```String``` Tag name of the element to use in HTML.
 Must contain at least one -. e.g. `my-tag`